VandyVRC/dimli/README.md

 #### Import Database Schema

-DIMLI's database schema is provided by the following dump file, which is included in this repository:
+DIMLI's database schema is provided by the dump file `_sql/dimli_schema.sql`

-    _sql/dimli_schema.sql

 Use a command line prompt (or graphical user interface for the administration of SQL databases, such as phpMyAdmin) to create a new SQL database on your server.
 I suggest calling the database "dimli", but you may call the database whatever you wish.
 Then import/run the schema file to create the many tables that comprise DIMLI's relational structure.